Alimov-8/django-bookstore-app/README.md

         In general, keeping things as simple as possible–adding foreign keys within an existing app until it becomes too large to easily understand–is a solid approach

+    10. This chapter demonstrated how to add user files to a project.
+        In practice it is straightforward,
+        but the additional layer of security concerns makes it an area worthy of focus at scale.